CAREregistry/dashboard/README.md

 ## Maintainer

-This dashboard is owned and maintained by Emily — UCSF CARE.
+This dashboard is owned and maintained by Emily Dang — UCSF CARE (emily.dang2@ucsf.edu).